 In 1901-2 Lincoln college bought a barge from New College.
 This barge was sold as a houseboat and 'taken to Medley where it disintegrated' (SH).

-Built in 1903 and broken up in the 1940s.
+The new Merton barge was built in 1903 by Salter's and broken up in the 1940s.

 Rodney Needham describes 'dappled light flickering on the ceiling of the main chamber' and that he had never seen such an effect in any other setting, 'it was enchanting'.